stud0709/OneMoreSecret/README.md

 The App will then request the key from Android Keystore system.
 Android will ask you to scan your fingerprint, verify it and decrypt the message on behalf of the app ([here](https://developer.android.com/training/articles/keystore) are some technical details).
 Now you can either make your password visible on the phone or you just tell the app to *TYPE* the password back to your PC.

 ## Setting Things Up
 You will need a smartphone with Android 12 (API 31) or higher, a fingerprint sensor and a HID Bluetooth Profile (there is an [app](https://play.google.com/store/apps/details?id=com.rdapps.bluetoothhidtester&hl=en&gl=US) to test that).

+⚠️ As the whole thing relies on Android OS and hardware security mechanisms, and every manufacturer has his own hard- and software behind the key store implemntation, it's a good idea to choose a smartphone from a renowned manufacturer.
+We have also seen compatibility issues with older phones which received an Android OS upgrade, but seem to have the older key store under the hood.

 On your Android smartphone, you will need to set up the fingerprint authentification from your system settings.